GrapeCity/DsExcel-Java/README.md

 * ArrayIndexOutOfBoundsException when generating JSON.(DOCXLS-3165)
 * When margins are set to the same value, the rendering position is not the same in PDF.(DOCXLS-3211)
 * Labels does not merge in exported xlsx file.(DOCXLS-3262)
-* SUM is calculated incorrectly when using GcExcel template functionality.(DOCXLS-3267)
+* SUM is calculated incorrectly when using DsExcel template functionality.(DOCXLS-3267)
 * PDF form is not displayed when 'printed' and 'hidden' settings are false in form field.(DOCXLS-3275)
-* Rows are not repeating while using GcExcel Template.(DOCXLS-3278)
+* Rows are not repeating while using DsExcel Template.(DOCXLS-3278)
 * Null exception is thrown during loading ssjson.(DOCXLS-3290)
 * Null exception is thrown when calling Workbook.Calculate.(DOCXLS-3299)
 * The text in exported image is wrong.(DOCXLS-3314)